djester/pg_install_repo/README.md

 Made for personal use, but I making it more powerfull at near time.

 # Compatibility
-There is bash scripts tested on RHEL 6 only.
+There is bash scripts should be use on RHEL 6 and 7 only.
+Support systemd added, but not ready for production yet.

 If you use other Linux Distro, something should not works